 The University has not made any attempt at transparency concerning its policy on gender-neutral housing.
 There have been no news updates concerning gender-neutral housing in “News at Princeton,” or from the USG.
 If gender-neutral housing were in fact completely benign, one would think some sort of update would have been given by either body since the 2009-2010 school year.
 This, coupled with a widespread culture of campus apathy, has let the administration off the hook.
 Even the Princeton Alumni Weekly (which discussed gender-neutral at long length during its infancy at Princeton) has seemingly long forgotten the issue.

 It is not so far-fetched to suggest that the administration might be able to subtly usher in gender-neutral housing by riding twin waves of purposeful secrecy and popular apathy.
 While Ms. Hodgeman insists that a decision on the fate of gender-neutral housing will be made “after the end of this academic year” and that it will decide “whether to expand the program for the 2012-13 academic year,” if Housing is unable to provide any support for their decision, then the legitimacy of the decision made is undermined.
 Perhaps more cynically, it seems possible that the University may continue to postpone conducting a report until the point when all is forgotten, and gender-neutral housing is simply of unquestioned stasis on campus.

-Toni Alimi is a sophomore from Houston, TX.
-He intends to major in chemical engineering.
-He can be reached at firstname.lastname@example.org.
+Toni Alimi is a junior from Houston, TX, majoring in chemical engineering.
+He is a Managing Editor of the Tory.
+He can be reached at email@example.com.